second-state/WasmEdge-go/README.md

 # WasmEdge for Go Package

-The [WasmEdge](https://github.com/WasmEdge/WasmEdge) (formerly SSVM) is a high performance WebAssembly runtime optimized for server side applications.
+The [WasmEdge](https://github.com/WasmEdge/WasmEdge) is a high performance WebAssembly runtime optimized for server side applications.
 This project provides a [golang](https://golang.org/) package for accessing to WasmEdge.

 * For a complete tutorial, please read the article [Extend Your Golang App with Embedded WebAssembly Functions in WasmEdge](https://www.secondstate.io/articles/extend-golang-app-with-webassembly-rust/), which demonstrates how to embed a Wasm function and how to embed a full Wasm program from the Golang app.
 * WasmEdge in real-time data strems: [AI Inference for Real-time Data Streams with WasmEdge and YoMo](https://www.secondstate.io/articles/yomo-wasmedge-real-time-data-streams/)